 The laws of certain countries in which the Company's products are distributed do not protect the Company's products and intellectual property rights to the same extent as the laws of the United States.
 The laws of many countries in which the Company licenses its products protect trademarks solely on the basis of registration.
 The Company currently possesses a limited number of trademark registrations in certain foreign jurisdictions and does not possess, and has not applied for, any foreign copyright or patent registrations.
-The Company derived more than 50% of its revenues in each of fiscal 1993, fiscal 1994 and fiscal 1995, and approximately 44% of total revenues in the first nine months of fiscal 1996, from customers outside the United States.
+The Company derived more than 50% of its revenues in each of fiscal 1994 and fiscal 1995, and approximately 45% of total revenues in fiscal 1996, from customers outside the United States.